-When the \$10,000 payment is received, enter a deposit in TAS.
-As work proceeds, you will need to manually add check or EFT transactions in TAS using the "FIRM" payee to transfer funds to the Tabs3 Billing account.
+When the \$10,000 payment is received, enter a deposit in Trust.
+As work proceeds, you will need to manually add check or EFT transactions in Trust and select the This is a payment to our firm check box to transfer funds to the Tabs3 Billing account.
 By doing this, the Tabs3 Billing statement balance will always show a zero balance until the trust balance is depleted.
 Trust account retainer activity will be shown at the end of the statement (detail, summary or none).
-Once the matter is closed, if any funds are left over, cut a check to the "FIRM" payee for the amount remaining in the trust account.
+Once the matter is closed, if any funds are left over, cut a check with the This is a payment to our firm check box selected for the amount remaining in the trust account.
 Then, in Tabs3 Billing, enter a fee (or cost) transaction for the remaining amount.
 Run a final statement for the client and update it.